techistem/memory-game/README.md

 ## User Experience
 ### Site Owner's Goals
-- To creating an interactive online game to test users' knowledge of 'Exponent'
+- To create an interactive online game to test users' knowledge of 'Exponents'.
-- To raise awareness about the importance of attention and concentration, that sudden decisions of the user while trying to complete the game quickly result in errors and cause a complete loss of time
+- To highlight the importance of attention and concentration.
+Sudden decisions to try to complete the game quickly result in errors that lose time.
-- To provide a fully responsive game that can be played on a range of devices
+- To provide a fully responsive game that can be played on a range of devices.
 ### External User's Goals
 - To play a fun and interactive online game to test my 'Exponent' knowledge
 - To easily navigate the site and to have a way to return to the Home page at any point of the game
 - To be able to restart the game at any point while I am playing the game
 ## Design
 ### Wireframes
 Balsamiq wireframes were created for mobile, tablet and desktop devices to show the structure and overall design of each page of the game.
 <details><summary>Home page wireframe</summary>

 ![Home page wireframe](docs/wireframes/homepage.png)